georgeclarke23/CodeChallengeTL/README.md

 ```

-Once this is done, time to run the pyspark job and postgress database in a container
+Once this is done, time to run the pyspark job and postgress database in a container.
+SSH back into the EC2 instance and execute the following commands
 ```bash
 cd CodeChallengeTL-master/